If there’s one thing I should have known when I was a kid, it should be the truth that chasing money is not the ultimate goal.

 Do we really need that huge amount?
 Do we really need to earn more?
 Why do we want that mansion?
 Why do we want three cars?

 We don’t need all of them.
 We just want more.

 “How we spend our days is, of course, how we spend our lives.”

 If every day, we chase money, then that’s the summary of our lives.
 We may not realize it today, but years from now, we might regret how we wasted our whole life chasing a piece of paper.

 Remember, money is not the goal.
 It’s just a tool to achieve our goals, or a byproduct of success.

-And I don’t believe that we don’t have a choice.
-Maybe sometimes there are no other choice (maybe), but most of the time we have.
+Maybe sometimes there are no other choices.
+Maybe life is just too hard.
+But most of the time we have.

 Instead, aim to live a meaningful life.

 I don’t have the formula to living a meaningful life (I’m not some kind of guru here).
 I’m still exploring.